 At a glance: A simple parenting tool that teaches conflict resolution for kids.

-I have more than one kid, that means I know conflict is bound to happen.
-I also know that the way conflict is resolved impacts much more than just this one intense moment.
+I have more than one kid, which means I know conflict is bound to happen.
+They are a normal part of life.
+I also know that the way disputes are resolved impacts much more than just this one intense moment.

 These moments of tension with their siblings… the siblings that will love them no matter what, the siblings who will forgive them quickly, the siblings who see them at their worst but still light up when they come home…